John Lawlor (ca 1820 – 1901)

 Engineering group for Albert Memorial, by Lawlor.

-Lawlor was born in Ireland, By 1850 he was in London, first in Wyndham Street, and later in Stanhope Street, Hampstead Road, where he was still living at the time he ceased exhibiting in the 1880s.
+John Lawlor was born in Dublin, Ireland, studying sculpture at the Royal Dublin Society school, under John Smyth, a significant local sculptor notable for architectural sculpture in the city.
+By 1845 he was in London, studying at the Royal Academy Schools, exhibiting there from 1848, first living in Wyndham Street, and later in Stanhope Street, Hampstead Road, where he was still living at the time he ceased exhibiting in the 1880s.
 He worked for a period for John Thomas, working on some of the various figures on the exterior of the Houses of Parliament, and though it is certainly not obvious which works may be largely due to Lawlor as opposed to Thomas, perhaps it is because of his work on this series that he was able to be a serious contender for a group on the Albert Memorial, as his personal oeuvre outside of Ireland was so small.
 He became ARHA (Associate of the Royal Hibernian Academy of Arts) in 1861, and exhibited there and at the Royal Academy, but although nominated as an Associate of the Royal Academy on more than one occasion, he was unsuccessful in the ballot.
 He died in London in 1901.

 What then are we to make of his work?
 In Ireland, Lawlor’s statue of Patrick Sarsfield has him in in a lively, perhaps over-lively, striding forward pose, gesturing his troops forward, wearing long boots and a stiff overcoat, and holding his drawn sword.
 The Bishop Delany portrait statue is a conventional seated bronze.